Preventing pollution associated with different sources

 Solar water heaters and heat pump equipment have replaced the oil boilers used for employees' dormitories at manufacturing facilities outside Japan.
 The electricity supply for Brother Technology (Shenzhen) Ltd. (BTSL) in Huanan, China, had been private power generation systems (fueled by heavy oil).
 They were replaced by the city's public utility service, thus reducing the risk of air pollution, CO2 emissions and underground water pollution.

 A catalytic combustor was introduced in 1994 to the coating process at the Kariya Manufacturing Facility to reduce VOC (volatile organic compounds) emissions.
 Exhaust gases are burned to control VOC emissions and prevent odors.
 Ongoing measures also include switching to materials with low organic solvent content and reducing consumption.
-In FY2015, BTSL set up VOC treatment facilities and implemented measures for reducing emissions.
+BTSL set up VOC treatment facilities and implements measures for reducing emissions from the processes used to form resin products and manufacture printed wiring boards for mounting parts.

 Preventing water pollution